LivePersonInc/developer-center/pages/documents/GettingStarted/Getting Started with Authentication.md

 #### Login to Conversational Cloud Using Authentication (OAuth 2.0)

 Conversational Cloud users can be agents, agent managers, campaign managers, and administrators.
-Using the Login Service API, you can log in one of these users to LiveEngage.
+Using the Login Service API, you can log in one of these users to Conversational Cloud.
 Once you've logged in a user, you will receive back an authorization token (bearer).
 Use this token in your authorization header in all following API requests.

 **Note**: that in order to use the Login Service API, you must first retrieve the service API domain which corresponds with the server that your account is on.
 For example, for the [Users API](/users-api-overview.html), you'll need to make a GET request to the following endpoint: